-Set aside the 5 ideas above and consider how these 5 overlapping themes clarify what the story is all about.
+Set aside the 5 ideas above and consider how the 5 overlapping themes that follow clarify what the story is all about.
 With a better understanding of the biblical story we can be better equipped to discover our place within it.